 Yes.
 Multinational transactions may need to undergo separate national security reviews in more than one country.
 Several other countries, including Australia, Canada, China, France, Germany, and Russia, conduct reviews of foreign investments in businesses with operations in their jurisdictions.
-Moreover, in November 2020, the UK government published the draft of its long-awaited National Security and Investment Bill, which is intended to set up a process that has many similarities to CFIUS regime and is designed to allow the UK government to intervene in investments considered to pose a risk to national security.
-Additional information about foreign investment regimes in other countries, including CFIUS in the United States, is available in the Latham-developed FDI app, which is available as a free download in the Apple App Store and Google Play that can be used on iPhone, iPad, and Android devices.
+Moreover, in 2022, the UK government enacted its long-awaited National Security and Investment law, which sets up a process that has many similarities to CFIUS regime and is designed to allow the UK government to intervene in investments considered to pose a risk to national security.
+Additional information about foreign investment regimes in other countries, including CFIUS in the United States, is available in the Latham- developed FDI app, which is available as a free download in the Apple App Store and Google Play that can be used on iPhone, iPad, and Android devices.